jameshfisher/jameshfisher.com/_posts/2017-04-04-mobile-device-width.md

 ---
-title: "What is the `viewport` meta tag?
-How can I display my website on mobile?"
+title: What is the `viewport` meta tag?
+How can I display my website on mobile?
-justification: "I'm making the Vidrio website.
-It should display well on mobile."
+justification: I'm making the Vidrio website.
+It should display well on mobile.
+tags: []
 ---

 Look at [vidr.io](https://vidr.io) on mobile.
 The page looks like a scaled-down version of the site designed for desktop.
 Compare this to [framer.com](https://framer.com/) on mobile, which displays a significantly different page on mobile.